 - You are experiencing family or relationship problems.

 - You have questions about other worrisome situations or behaviour.

 An Info-Santé or Info-Social 811 call lasts an average of 15 to 20 minutes.
 The call takes place in 3 or 4 steps.
 The nurse or social worker:

 - refers you to an appropriate resource, if necessary

 Collecting personal information

-The nurse or social worker will ask you whether you agree to provide personal information, including your:
+The nurse or the professional in psychosocial intervention will ask you whether you agree to provide personal information, including your:

 - first name and surname